naazimapps/grub2win/README.md

 # Grub2Win 2.3.8.4
+Now includes the latest GNU Grub 2.12 rc1 kernel

+Grub2Win is completely free and open source.
+All modules are digitally signed for your security.

+Safely multiboot Windows and Linux systems on both GPT and MBR disks.

+Works with both EFI and BIOS firmware.
+Supports Windows 11, 10, 8, 7 and XP.

 Grub2Win boots native GNU Grub version 2.12 code.
 Everything is installed to a single 22 MB directory on your Windows C: drive.
 The install also updates your EFI partition.